Dead Sea Mud Soap Recipe with Tea Tree (Easy Melt and Pour Soap DIY)

 As a crafter and soapmaker, there are absolutely those days when an idea for a soap recipe you have in your head, does not execute the way you thought it would.
 This was one of those projects.
 However, with a little creativity, I was able to turn a soap fail into a soapmaking success!
-Keep reading to learn how I turned my soap fail around and find out how to make your own melt and pour tea tree and sea mud soaps!
+Learn how I turned my soap fail around and find out how to make melt and pour tea tree and sea mud soaps!

 I knew I wanted to make a melt and pour tea tree and sea mud soap recipe.
 And I also wanted to try out a silicone mold that I’d purchased at Target.
 The plan was to have “strips” of sea mud in the melt and pour soaps.